nf-core/eager/docs/usage.md

   - e.g. by specifying `_SE` and `_PE` as in the example table above.
   - If you do not have different IDs nf-core/eager will crash with a `file name collision` error when trying to merge after DeDup.
   - Please note this setup is **not** optimal, as you therefore cannot deduplicate PE and SE data of the same library together (and therefore may still have PCR duplicates at the library merging level).
-- Accordingly nf-core/eager will not merge _lanes_ of FASTQs with BAM files (unless you us `--run_convertbam`), as only FASTQ files are lane-merged together.
+- Accordingly nf-core/eager will not merge _lanes_ of FASTQs with BAM files (unless you use `--run_convertbam`), as only FASTQ files are lane-merged together.
 - nf-core/eager functionality such as `--run_trim_bam` will be applied to only non-UDG (UDG_Treatment: none) or half-UDG (UDG_Treatment: half) libraries.
 - Qualimap is run on each sample, after merging of libraries (i.e. your values will reflect the values of all libraries combined - after being damage trimmed etc.).